-- Describe and map geology at an appropriate level of horizontal and vertical resolution including: - definition of the geological sequence(s) in the area, with names and descriptions of the formations and accompanying surface geology, cross-sections and any relevant field data. - identify hydrogeological sequences and characteristics. - Define and describe or characterise significant geological structures (e.g., faults, folds, intrusives) and associated fracturing in the area and their influence on groundwater - particularly groundwater flow, discharge or recharge: - provide geological maps appropriately annotated with symbols that denote fault type, throw and the parts of sequences the faults intersect or displace (e.g., Murray and Power 2021). - discussion on how the faults potentially influences regional-scale groundwater conditions should also be included. - Describe the likely recharge, discharge and flow pathways for all hydrogeological units likely to be impacted by the proposed development. - Identify current stressors, including impacts from any currently approved projects.
+- Describe and map the geology at an appropriate level of horizontal and vertical resolution, including: - definition of the geological sequence(s) in the area, with names and descriptions of the formations and accompanying surface geology, cross-sections and any relevant field data - identification of hydrogeological sequences and characteristics. - Define and describe or characterise significant geological structures (e.g., faults, folds, intrusives) and associated fracturing in the area and their influence on groundwater particularly groundwater flow, discharge or recharge. - Provide geological maps appropriately annotated with symbols that denote fault type, throw and the parts of sequences the faults intersect or displace (e.g., Murray and Power 2021). - Include discussion of how the faults potentially influence regional-scale groundwater conditions. - Describe the likely recharge, discharge and flow pathways for all hydrogeological units likely to be impacted by the proposed development. - Identify current stressors, including impacts from any currently approved projects.